header-image

 Table-1 PediBIRN Variables

 The "PediBIRN-4" identifies young, acutely head-injured patients hospitalized for intensive care who are at "higher risk" and recommends that they be thoroughly evaluated for abuse.
-Applied accurately and consistently, it "casts a wide net", categorizing ≥96% of AHT patients as higher risk.3,4 Its AHT screening sensitivity has been externally validated in multiple clinical settings.5,6 In a recent cluster randomized trial, PedBIRN-4 application reduced potential cases of missed AHT.7
+Applied accurately and consistently, it "casts a wide net", categorizing ≥96% of AHT patients as higher risk.3,4 Its AHT screening sensitivity has been externally validated in multiple clinical settings.5,6 In to a recent cluster randomized trial, PedBIRN-4 application reduced potential cases of missed AHT.7

 The "PediBIRN-3" is a simplified AHT screening tool based solely on the PediBIRN 4’s first three predictor variables.8 Applied accurately and consistently, it "casts a smaller net more accurately", categorizing ≥93% of AHT patients as higher risk, but recommending fewer evaluations of patients with non-AHT.
 Preliminary evidence suggests the PediBIRN-3 is more acceptable to physicians, and is better suited for application in pediatric ED settings.5,8